 There’s nothing worse for employees than seeing people being squirrelled away into meeting rooms for clandestine chats.
 Half the time, these are totally innocuous chats about small housekeeping items.
 But the more secretive things get, the more suspicious and nervous employees get.
 Handle staff problems immediately and openly.
 A quick five-minute explanation during tough times will reassure staff and nip gossip in the bud.

 5) Take an interest

 You don’t need to know everything about your staff and their personal lives, but try and remember whatever details they offer you.
 Make a point of saying good morning and good evening on a personal level.
 The communication you have with staff shouldn’t only be in meetings or emails.
 Team members want to know that they have a career pathway in the company.
-Developmental support is critical for employee retention.
+Developmental support and supporting their professional development is critical for employee retention.
 If they don’t feel that they have a future with you, why would they stay?